perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/README.md

 <u>Method 1</u>: A more complex method is to write the new SPPT table in the registry from the Write SPPT button, this key is located in
 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Class\{4d36e968-e325-11ce-bfc1-08002be10318}\`

-* There are some numbered keys here, choose the one that matches the bus number you have written down before: `0003\PP_PhmSoftPowerPlayTable` in my case.
+* There are some numbered keys here, choose the one that matches the bus number you have written down before: 0003\PP_PhmSoftPowerPlayTable in my system.
 * With key 0003 selected, export it as registry file (REG) or text file (TXT).
 File structure is different in each case.
 Both are valid but REG file has a more readable structure.
 * Regedit exports the entire 003 key, not just the PP_PhmSoftPowerPlayTable key.
 * Save the files somewhere accessible from macOS.